dreamerwise/NeopixelsKlipper/README.md

 SETTING UP SCRIPT AND SERVICE:

-Copy “monitor.service” to /etc/systemd/system/
+Copy “klipper_monitor.service” to /etc/systemd/system/
 Copy “monitoring.py” to /home/pi/neopixels/ (you need to create neopixels directory)

 When files will be set up on rpi run commands:

-systemctl enable monitor
+systemctl enable klipper_monitor

-systemctl start monitor
+systemctl start klipper_monitor

 HARDWARE SETUP is described in connection_diag.jpg